MedPath

 NameTimeMethod

-Placement accuracyWithin 8 hours after the completion of an NGT insertion; that is, after the x-ray was taken
+Placement accuracyWithin 8 hours after the completion of a nasogastric tube insertion; that is, after the X-ray was taken

 Percentage of tubes placed at optimal predefined gastric position